Coins 1000-1775

 In the following year, the list of gold coins is extended to lower denominations which compete with the silver ruble.

 The 20 ruble specimen weighs 33.14 g with a diameter of 37 mm in standard .917 gold.
 It is very well centered although its cut is not perfectly circular.
-This coin graded AU-58 by NGC was sold for £ 1.8M including premium by St. James's on November 6, 2008.
+This coin graded AU-58 by NGC was sold for £ 1.8M by St. James's on November 6, 2008.